MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-chat-auth-settings.md

 - Confirm that your organization has at least one Apple Messages for Business **Authentication type rich message**.
 This is required for setup.

-### Create an Apple Messages for Business authentication setting record
+### Create an authentication setting record for Apple Messages for Business

 1. In the site map of the Customer Service admin center or Omnichannel admin center app, select **Customer settings**, and then select **Manage for Authentication settings**.
 A list of existing authentication settings is shown.